What To Expect

 During The Massage

-Your massage therapist is experienced and highly trained in: neuromuscular massage, trigger point therapy, sports massage, myofascial release therapy, and deep tissue massage.
-You will receive a high quality massage that integrates techniques that best meet your needs.
-Please communicate special requests (i.e., foot reflexology, hot packs, etc.)
+Your massage therapist is experienced and trained in a variety of techniques: neuromuscular massage, trigger point therapy, sports massage, myofascial release therapy, SMRT (positional release) and deep tissue massage.
+You will receive a high quality custom massage that integrates these techniques to best meet your desired outcome.

 After The Massage

 It is important to drink water after your massage.
-You will be provided with water at the end of your session, and encouraged to continue drinking water to help your body make the most of the increased circulation and other benefits from the massage.
+Good hydration will help your body make the most of the increased circulation and other benefits from the massage.

 A healthy body requires maintenance.
 You and your massage therapist will discuss scheduling your next appointment.

 I am aware that for now Coronavirus/COVID-19/variants are continuing to spread across the world, and that for certain populations and individuals outside of those populations the virus is dangerous and possibly deadly.

 I take this very seriously.
 As a massage therapist I have always strictly followed Universal Precautions as a normal part of business and will continue to do so with diligence.
 In light of this situation I have further elevated these practices to include careful use of hospital-grade, non-toxic, environmentally friendly sanitization product as needed.